 There’s no need to rush for your private sector student housing this year

-With unprecedented times and a national lockdown, there are probably a lot of things on your mind right now, but finding housing for the next academic year does not need to be one of them right now.
+With unprecedented times there are probably a lot of things on your mind right now, but finding housing for the next academic year does not need to be one of them right now.
 Most housing this year will be advertised in January and over the next month we will be launching our housing campaign with Bath Spa, Think Before You Ink, with top tips to help you make the right decision regarding your housing.

 5 Things to know:

 1. The majority of houses will not be on the market until January.
 Student Pad will launch January 25 2021